yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 ### Committee Operations
 The following are operational guidelines for committees.
 Each committee should:

-- Create the official [committee charter](TODO), including the committee's roles and responsibilities.
+- Create the official [committee charter](https://github.com/carpentries/committees/blob/main/committee-charter-template.md), including the committee's roles and responsibilities
-- Appoint the committee chair, and, optionally, a co-chair and identify term limits for chair/co-chair/standard members.
+- Appoint the committee chair, and, optionally, a co-chair and identify term limits for chair/co-chair/standard members
-- Appoint a [Core Team](https://carpentries.org/team/) member liaison to serve as a point of contact and (optionally) attend the committee meetings.
+- Appoint a [Core Team](https://carpentries.org/team/) member liaison to serve as a point of contact and (optionally) attend the committee meetings
 - Create a public space for the committee, including:
-  - The committee's charter with its roles and responsibilities
+  - The committee's charter
   - Contact information for the committee
   - Other public materials (if available)
   - Information on when the committee meetings are held